 Ssamjang

 Ssamjang, aka wrap sauce, is a KBBQ staple.
-This dipping sauce is made for grilled pork belly during Korean bbq at home or the restaurant because it’s got a nice mildly spicy, savory, and nutty flavor.
+This dipping sauce is made for grilled pork belly because it’s got a nice mildly spicy, savory, and nutty flavor.
+But I like to eat it with all the meat!
 The two main components of ssamjang are doenjang (a fermented bean paste) and gochujang (red pepper paste), along with other ingredients like onions, garlic, sesame oil, rice syrup, and more.

 Korean sesame oil dipping sauce